Aabusabaeen/Capstone-Project/README.md

 6- What are the things that Saudi is planning to produce to lower their dependincy on importing? military equipment, electric cars, etc.
 7- How much has Saudi been importing & exporting in petrochemicals, medicine, car parts, and vegetables?

+Intersting Question: How much does the oil exports add to the Saudi economy?

 All of these questions, and even more, can be answered from these massive excel sheets I found online.
 I can even look up online how much Saudi is expecting to produce by 2030, and estimate how much money Saudi would spend inside the country rather than spending outside the country on importing.